why we care so much!

 Kristi has been a portrait photographer for over half of her life.

 "My love of photography started when I was 12 and my dad showed me how to use my first camera at a ballon festival.
 I have to give credit to my parents for becoming the portrait photographer I am today.
 My dad was always the one documenting our family's life story through the years and I get that love of photography and the way I see life through a viewfinder from him.
 My mom is a kindergarten teacher so she taught me how to be silly with kids and comforting with babies.
 I am so thankful that I get those talents from her!

 They bought me my first camera at 16 when I went to live as an exchange student for a semester in New Zealand.
 It is such a beautiful country!
 I really enjoyed photographing everything during my experience living there, but there is one photo that defined my journey as a portrait photographer.
-I took a photo of the family I stayed on their porch.
-Later, I printed it and they hung it in their house.
+I took a photo of the family I was staying with on their porch.
+Later, I printed it and they hung it in their home.
 I will always remember the dad telling me that families typically don't smile for their portraits in NZ, but I had made them crack up and really brought out their personalities in the photo.
 It is a memory that will never be forgotten and what made me know that I wanted to be a portrait photographer for the rest of my life...and the rest is history!"

 Jay and Kristi have been married for 14 years, have 3 fur babies and 15 nieces and nephews (yes, really!).
 Their families are most important to them.

 Jay is a Kristi's soulmate and cancer survivor.

 "When I was a teenager, I injured my shoulder horsing around in the pool with some friends.
 When it didn't get better, a chiropractor did an x-ray on my shoulder and discovered the bone in my shoulder was eroded by a tumor.
 I had the tumor removed when I was 16 but it came back 2 more times - the third time it came back, it was cancer.